 What does ERP migration mean?

-ERP migration refers to the process of transferring data, processes, and workflows from an existing ERP system to a new one.
-This could involve upgrading to a modern version of the same system or transitioning to an entirely different ERP platform.
-The goal of ERP migration is to improve business efficiency, scalability, and integration by adopting a more advanced and suitable system.
+An ERP migration is the process of transferring data, processes, and workflows from an existing ERP system to a new one.
+This can involve upgrading to a modern version of your current system or transitioning to an entirely different platform.
+The goal is to improve business efficiency, scalability, and integration by adopting a more advanced solution.

 How long does an ERP migration take?